amsen20/masters-thesis/docs/evaluation/discussion.md

 Also, vanilla Scala has no definition of mutability through a reference.
 This means that enabling `peekMut` and a mutable iterator requires returning a `Node` that exposes the internal structure, which the implementation should avoid if possible.

-Linear Scala enforces on linearity, through Scinear plugin, and linearity statically manages memory.
+Linear Scala enforces linearity, through the Scinear plugin, and linearity enables statically managing memory.
 However, linear memory does not support mutability.
 Therefore, mutable features such as `peekMut` and a mutable iterator are not possible, and static mutability control is also not supported.
 In addition, immutable peeking is not possible.